-While representing only a small percentage of the world’s rainforest, the astonishing biodiversity of Australia’s rainforest and the country’s dynamic conservation efforts make Queensland an extraordinary laboratory for students to study rainforest management and restoration.
-In the Tropical Rainforest Studies program, we aim to further the understanding of the dynamics of coastal rainforest ecosystems, explore downstream effects of rainforest management practices, and consider management strategies that support both biodiversity and the economic stability of local communities in the face of a changing climate.
+The astonishing biodiversity of Australia’s rainforest and the country’s dynamic conservation efforts make Queensland an extraordinary laboratory for students to study rainforest management and restoration.
+Students gain an understanding of the dynamics of coastal rainforest ecosystems, explore downstream effects of rainforest management practices, and consider management strategies that support both biodiversity and the economic stability of local communities in the face of a changing climate.

 Session I: Rainforest Management StudiesAustralia & New Zealand

 Large areas of northeastern Queensland, Australia, and northern New Zealand were once covered in spectacular rainforests.
 In New Zealand, students discover its critically endangered flora and fauna and the impacts that have led to their decline.
 In Australia, students take their New Zealand experiences and examine similarities and differences in political structure, co-management arrangements, land-use patterns, and biogeography.

 Australia’s rainforests are faced with continual threats due to development, climate change, and invasive species, leaving fragile fragments that are often too small or isolated to sustain some species.
 Students explore these rainforests, examine the effects of fragmentation in highly endangered rainforest systems, and develop effective field research skills in multiple disciplines while learning about rainforest restoration and conservation.